Rc-W024/FeaExtrClassif-Weka/README.md

 ## More info...

-Related project: Feature Extraction and Classification based on Machine Learning Algorithms for Land Use Database Updating<br />(Developed by the *Remote Sensing and Geodatabase Updating* subject of UPV)
+Related project: Feature Extraction and Classification based on ML Algorithms for Land Use Database Updating<br />(Developed by the *Remote Sensing and Geodatabase Updating* subject of UPV)

 OA Dataset: https://waikato.github.io/weka-wiki/datasets/